Mia Couto: Literary works and recognition

-Not only is Mia Couto considered one of the most important writers in Mozambique, but his works have been published in more than 20 countries and in various languages, including Portuguese, English, French, German, Czech, Italian, Serbian, Catalan, Estonian and Chinese.
+Couto is considered one of the most important writers in Mozambique; his works have been published in more than 20 countries and in various languages.
 In many of his texts, he undertakes to recreate the Portuguese language by infusing it with regional vocabulary and structures from Mozambique, thus producing a new model for the African narrative.
 Stylistically, his writing is influenced by magical realism, a movement popular in modern Latin American literatures, and his use of language is reminiscent of the Brazilian writer João Guimarães Rosa, but also deeply influenced by the baiano writer Jorge Amado.
-He has been noted for creating proverbs, sometimes known as "improverbs", in his fiction, as well as riddles, legends, metaphors, giving his work a poetic dimension.
+He has been noted for creating proverbs, sometimes known as "improverbs", in his fiction, as well as riddles, legends, and metaphors, giving his work a poetic dimension.

-An international jury at the Zimbabwe International Book Fair named his first novel, Terra Sonâmbula (Sleepwalking Land), one of the best 12 African books of the 20th century.
+An international jury at the Zimbabwe International Book Fair named his first novel, Sleepwalking Land, one of the best 12 African books of the 20th century.
 In 2007, he became the first African author to win the prestigious Latin Union literary prize, which has been awarded annually in Italy since 1990.
-Mia Couto became only the fourth writer in the Portuguese language to take home this prestigious award, having competed against authors from Portugal, France, Colombia, Spain, Italy, and Senegal.
+Mia Couto became only the fourth writer in the Portuguese language to take home this prestigious award.
 Currently, he is a biologist employed by the Great Limpopo Transfrontier Park while continuing his work on other writing projects.

-In 1998, Couto was elected into the Brazilian Academy of Letters, the first African writer to receive such an honor.
+In 1998, Couto was elected to the Brazilian Academy of Letters, the first African writer to receive such an honour.